 Are Buybacks Good for Long-Term Shareholder Value?
 Evidence from Buybacks around the World

 Using a sample of over 9,000 buyback announcements from 31 non-U.S. countries, we find support for the results of studies based on U.S. data: on average, share repurchases are associated with significant positive short-term and long-term excess returns.
-However, not all buybacks are the same: whether buybacks are good for long-term value depends on governance quality, as well as on whether buybacks have to be approved by boards or shareholders.
-Higher governance quality and board approval are associated with increases in shareholder value in the long run.
-We do not find that these long-term excess returns are simply a compensation for takeover risk or have disappeared in recent years.
+However, excess returns depend on the likelihood of undervaluation, the efficiency and liquidity of equity markets, and the popularity of stock option compensation.
+In contrast to findings in U.S. markets, we do not find that these long-term excess returns are simply a compensation for takeover risk or have become less significant in recent years.